zyedidia/multiplix/README.md

 The `unified` option controls whether the build is done as a single compilation unit (one invocation of the D compiler), or in parallel with multiple compilation units.

+You might also find it useful to read this blog post: https://zyedidia.github.io/blog/posts/1-d-baremetal/.

 # Acknowledgements